Australian and New Zealand television frequencies

 Television frequency allocation has evolved since the start of television in Australia in 1956, and later in New Zealand in 1960.
 There was no coordination between the national spectrum management authorities in either country to establish the frequency allocations.
 The management of the spectrum in both countries is largely the product of their economical and political situation.
-New Zealand didn't start to develop television service until 1965 due to World War 2 and its economic harm in the country's economy.

 The demand and planning for television in Australia intensified after WW2, with the Chifley government first favouring the existing British model (state monopoly) in 1948, and New Zealand used a similar model during the introduction of television in the 1960s.
 Private broadcasting did not come to the country until the 1980s, but there was no spectrum expansion to cope with the new arrangement.

 History

 Australia

 Australian television broadcasting commenced in 1956 in Melbourne and Sydney to coincide with the 1956 Summer Olympics.

 Three stations commenced operations on a ten-channel spectrum arrangement: the ABC operating in the VHF low band (VHF Ch 2), and the commercial stations operating in the VHF high band (VHF Ch 7 & 9).
 At the outset, commercial stations were independently owned, but due to economic forces network affiliations were soon established.

 This pattern of television spectrum allocation was replicated in most of the state capital cities over the subsequent decade, with the exception of Hobart (one commercial service on VHF 6) and eventually Darwin (both the ABC and the commercial service were allocated in the VHF high band).

 Geographical conditions differed in Melbourne and Sydney.
 The Melbourne transmission towers were located on the nearby Mount Dandenong, and their elevation and broadcasting power on an otherwise relatively flat terrain meant that the broadcasting signal could be received for some considerable distance, although there were some areas that experienced reception difficulties due to hills or buildings.

 In the Sydney "basin" (formed by the Blue Mountains to the west and the Southern Highlands to the south and south-west) the broadcast towers were collocated on the original studio sites, and given the undulating geography of Sydney there were many areas that experienced reception difficulties.
 The Blue Mountain terrain in the West of Sydney meant that capital city broadcasting did not penetrate into the hinterland of NSW, unlike that of Melbourne.
 It is possible that the penetration of weak signals into the Victorian hinterlands hastened the demand for the establishment of regional television stations, which commenced in 1961.

 The Australian Government restricted regional television broadcasting to one commercial service and a repeater station of the national broadcaster from the capital city ABC station.
 Regional television stations tended to be allocated to VHF 6, 8 or in some cases 10.